fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 ## Health assessment

-A kustomization can contain a series of health checks used to determine the [rollout status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) of the deployed workloads and the ready status of custom resources.
+A Kustomization can contain a series of health checks used to determine the [rollout status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) of the deployed workloads and the ready status of custom resources.